KINO EYE – Busan, South Korea

 INTERIOR 4 BLOG DONG IL

-By the time Kino Eye came around we had more to add to the formula.
-South Korea wasn’t Plan A or even Plan B. The people I bonded with in Busan crash landed.
-We were almost a decade older than the university crowd and had been blessed with the first stomps of misfortune.
-We’d acquired the spare parts needed to begin the reclamation process.
+It is said that shared proximity + discretionary time is the best formula for building meaningful long-term relationships.
+Hence the lengthened shadow of the university years.
+By the time Kino Eye came around there was more to add to the equation.
+South Korea wasn’t Plan A or even Plan B for most who were there.
+The crew that assembled in Busan had crash landed.
+They were nearly a decade out of college and had been blessed with the first stomps of misfortune.
 There were failed marriages, failed professions, failed families and failed gods.
-We arrived with an axe to grind and no sharpener.
-Having felt the first trembles of the promised land, we’d doubled back, burrowing out from the Sadducees thumb with some shrapnel in our torso.
-We were fork tongued and cynical, in need of the grace to rediscover forgiveness and ease.
+We arrived with an axe to grind and in need of a sharpener.
+Fork tongued and cynical — searching for the grace to rediscover forgiveness and ease.
+We’d acquired a few of the spare parts needed to begin the reclamation process.
+But there was still much to do.

 Group 4 BLOG

-The bartender’s name was Gyu Ho and he was the real deal.
-All glasses and gentleness and merit badges fastened to his shirt.
+Everyone’s favorite bartender’s name was Gyu Ho and he was the real deal.
+All gentleness, thin glasses and merit badges.
 “Uh.
-Matthew–Hyung…”, he’d begin (always using the Korean honorific of “older brother”), leaning across the bar while handing me my $3 Cass mug of beer.
-“Are you available to hike in the mountain this weekend?
-After hiking we will eat duck, it is Korean tradition Then,” He smiled, “We will drink makgeolli”.
-Makgeolli was a high voltage rice wine.
+Issy–Hyung…” he’d begin, handing me my $3 Cass beer mug and always addressing me with the ‘older brother’ honorific.
+“Are you available to hike in the mountain this weekend?”
+He searched the ceiling for more English.
+The lighting of Kino Eye was spare, relying on the glow from behind a row of colorful film images on the wall.
+“After hiking we will eat duck…….”
+Gyu Ho continued.
+“It is Korean tradition.”
+He smiled, “Then, we will drink makgeolli”.
+Makgeolli was a tangy high voltage rice wine that is one of the oldest alcoholic beverages in the country.
 Not the stuff to stumble down a cliff on.
-Koreans were wizards at shoe-horning the drink into almost any activity.
+But Koreans were wizards at shoe-horning the drink into activities.

 No one ever never said “no” to Gyu Ho.